 This cultural hub isn’t just visually pleasing from the inside; its exterior facade is also an amazingly unique piece of modern architecture.
 I recommend walking around this structure to see its fascinating curves from different angles.
 You’ll also see lots of chances to get creative with photography.

 Of all the Baku tourist spots, the Heydar Aliyev Center is definitely the most educational and visually striking one.

 ⏰ Opening hours: Tuesdays to Fridays: 11 am - 7 pm / Saturdays & Sundays: 11 am - 6 pm / Closed on Mondays 🎫 Entrance fees: 15 manat (~$8.50 USD) 🚕 How to get there: It's a 20-minute taxi ride from the Old City of Baku

 5. Icherisheher Fortress Walls

-Top tip: For the best views of the Flame Towers and the fortress walls, head over to this spot!
+📸 Insider Tip: For the best view of the Flame Towers rising behind the fortress walls, head over to this exact spot.

 6. Palace of the Shirvanshahs

 The ancient Palace of the Shirvanshahs is one of the most famous places in Baku for a good reason: UNESCO named it a pearl of Azerbaijani architecture.
 Built in the 15th century and restored in 2003, this palace is home to a pavilion named Divankhana, a mausoleum, a mosque that the shah used to visit, burial vaults, and the ruins of a bathhouse.